BaksiLi/CS-Hypomnema/README.md

 	<summary>Workshop Lists</summary>

 	1. [Country flags colour analysis](https://github.com/BaksiLi/Wolflang-Workshops/blob/master/resources/AnalyzeFlagColours.nb): An analysis on the dominant colours of the country flags around the world.
-	1. [*Impaint*: Remove texts from Images](): This workshop starts from a simple usage – removing texts or any unwanted elements from an image – and therefore introduces *Impaint* funtion in Wolflang.
+	1. [Impaint: Remove texts from Images](): This workshop starts from a simple usage – removing texts or any unwanted elements from an image – and therefore introduces *Impaint* funtion in Wolflang.
 	1. [Amateur sleuthing of NK nuclear tests](https://github.com/BaksiLi/Wolflang-Workshops/blob/master/resources/NorthKoreaSleuthing.nb): Note from Stephen Wolfram's live stream chat.
 I have added some parts into it as well.